wikimedia/composer-merge-plugin/README.md

 master config wins over the version found in any imported config).
 If `replace` mode is active ([see above](#replace)) then this behavior changes and the last key found will win (e.g. the key in the master config is replaced by the key in the imported config).
-If `"merge-deep": true` is specified then, the sections are merged similar to array_merge_recursive() - however duplicate string array keys are replaced instead of merged, while numeric array keys are merged as usual.
+If `"merge-extra-deep": true` is specified then, the sections are merged similar to array_merge_recursive() - however duplicate string array keys are replaced instead of merged, while numeric array keys are merged as usual.
 The usefulness of merging the extra section will vary depending on the